lukehoban/es6features/README.md

 ```

 ### Destructuring
 Destructing allows binding using pattern matching, with support for matching arrays and objects.
+Destructuring is fail-soft, similar to standard object lookup `foo["bar"]`, producing `undefined` values when not found.

 ```JavaScript
 // list matching